NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 plt.show()
 ```

-Next, we create an image of the scalar electric field $E_z$ by overlaying the dielectric function.
+Next, we create an image of the scalar electric field E<sub>z</sub> by overlaying the dielectric function.
 We use the "RdBu" [colormap](https://matplotlib.org/examples/color/colormaps_reference.html) which goes from dark red (negative) to white (zero) to dark blue (positive).

 ```py
 ez_data = sim.get_array(center=mp.Vector3(), size=cell, component=mp.Ez)